-- God can do the impossible.
+- o God can do the impossible.
 He is not bound by logical limitations. - "God can do what is humanly impossible, but not what is actually impossible.
 Some things are impossible because of our human limitations, such as walking through walls, raising the dead, and being in two places at once."
-(Geisler & Brooks, 18) - If God created the law of logic, then why can he not break them?
+(Geisler & Brooks, 18) - o If God created the laws of logic, then why can he not break them?
 After all, he created the laws of nature, and he breaks them every time he does a miracle. - "There is a big difference between the laws of nature and the laws of logic.
-Natural law is really only a description of how things normally do operate but laws of logic are more like ethical laws that tell us how our minds should operate, even if that is not the way we always think.
-Natural laws deal with the way things ought to be, In this sense, logical laws are prescriptive, calling for our obedience, since we ought to think logically."
+Natural law is really only a description of how things normally do operate; but laws of logic are more like ethical laws that tell us how our minds should operate, even if that is not the way we always think.
+Natural laws deal with the way things are, logical laws deal with the way things ought to be.
+In this sense, logical laws are prescriptive, calling for our obedience, since we ought to think logically."
 (Geisler & Brooks, 19) - Don't some doctrines like the Trinity, the incarnation of Christ, and predestination, involve contradictions. - "In each of these cases, it can be shown that there is no real contradiction involved.
 Some theologians have used words like antinomy or paradox to describe the problems encountered in these doctrines, but those words imply a contradiction.
 Surely these things are mysteries that go beyond human reason, and we cannot grasp them fully, but they are not contradictions that go against reason."
 (Geisler & Brooks, 19) - Logic is not devised by man.
 Rather it is an "attribute" of God which is reflected in creation. - "We need to be careful here, because it is not an attribute of God that is stated directly in Scripture, as His holiness, love, and righteousness are.
 But it is a characteristic of God that we see assumed everywhere in Scripture.
-We do not believe that the triune God is not the sovereign God of the bible.
-But neither do we believe that God could have created a nonsensical world where He was both the creator of it and not the creation of it.
+We do not believe that logic is independent of God and over him, which would mean that the triune God is not the God of the Bible.
+But neither do we believe that God could have created a nonsensical world where He was both the creator of it and not the creator of it.
 This leaves us with the assumption that all things are ultimately defined by God Himself, rather than by "rules."
-Since we want to learn how to reason as faithful Christians, we begin by assuming that all faithful God.
+Since we want to learn how to reason as faithful Christians, we begin by assuming that all faithful thinking and reasoning is somehow sharing in this characteristic of God.
 So when we study logic faithfully, we are studying some of the divine reflection in the world around us."
 (Introductory Logic, 2)